clinc/oos-eval/README.md

 # oos-eval
-Repository that accompanies "An Evaluation Dataset for Intent Classificationand Out-of-Scope Prediction" (to appear in EMNLP 2019)
+Repository that accompanies [An Evaluation Dataset for Intent Classificationand Out-of-Scope Prediction](https://arxiv.org/abs/1909.02027) (to appear in EMNLP 2019)

 If you find our dataset useful, please be sure to cite: